CNAG-Biomedical-Informatics/omop-csv-validator/docs-site/docs/user-guide/quick-start.md

 ## Write a TSV report

-Use `--report-tsv` only when someone needs a row-level report that opens in spreadsheet software.
-The report file is created in addition to the compact terminal result and exit status.
+Use `--report-tsv` to create a row-level report for spreadsheet software.
+The CLI also prints a compact result and returns its normal exit status.

 ```bash
 bin/omop-csv-validator \